-Believe it or not, dogs understand out pointing gestures as well as human children!
-Read ahead to find out more, and then go try this out for yourself!
+Believe it or not, dogs understand our pointing gestures as well as human children; understanding this visual cue requires little to no learning time.

 You didn’t imagine it.
 Your dog actually looked in the direction you pointed to with your finger.
 He gets the gesture.
 In fact, two new studies published in the current issue of Animal Cognition, and reported this week by Discovery News, show that dogs share the same capacity to understand pointing gestures as two-year old human children.
 The study found that dogs require next to zero learning time to figure out the visual communication, and claims that due to domestication, dogs appear to be predisposed to read other human visual signals too, like head-turning and gazing.